-The magnitude of the Richards' gift (and the need to advertise and acknowledge it) no doubt led Morikawa to chose this subject for the official 1936 card.
+The magnitude of the Richards' gift (and the need to advertise and acknowledge it) no doubt led Morikawa to choose this subject for the official 1936 card.

-Doshisha University, 同志社大学, doushisha daigaku, established in 1875 is one of the oldest private universities in Japan.
-Another of its buildings figures in winter card WC3B.
+Doshisha University, 同志社大学, doushisha daigaku, was established in 1875; and it is one of the oldest private universities in Japan.
+Another of its buildings figures in winter card WC1937B.